Basewq/XenkoProofOfConcepts/ScreenSpaceDecalExample/readme.md

 This projects adds a screen space projected decal system which uses a custom entity processor to read the `DecalComponent` to feed a `RenderMesh` with our custom shader material to be consumed by the standard rendering system.
 This is a hacky solution as it relies on copying the existing rendering system's data format.

-The decal entity uses a 1x1x1 cube as a projector to render the selected texture onto whatever is inside the projector's 'box'.
+The decal entity uses a 1x1x1 box as a projector to render the selected texture onto whatever is inside the projector's 'box'.
+You can adjust the box size by changing `TransformComponent.Scale` of the decal entity.

-Current limitations (however someone smart may be able to implement/extend):
+Current limitations (however someone smart may be able to implement/extend/fix):
 * This is only useful for *static* entities (eg. ground), and will not work well with skinned (animatable) models.
 * Only a texture is rendered, no normal map.
+* Since the projection is 'downwards' (relative to the box), the decal will stretch along a 'wall' (as seen in the example scene screenshot below).
+* While there is a `IsAffectedByShadow` property on the decal, changing between the two gives inconsistent lighting.
-* There isn't a way to preview the cube, which would be useful for debugging purposes.
+* There isn't a way to preview the box, which would be useful for debugging purposes.
+* Be wary of moving too close to the box, as culling will occur.
+Depending on your needs, you could possibly just disable culling for the decal.

 ---
 ### Example Scene